marxin/texi2rst-generated/sphinx/gccint/implicit-calls-to-library-routines.rst

 Here is an explanation of implicit calls to library routines.

-.. index:: DECLARE_LIBRARY_RENAMES
+.. macro:: DECLARE_LIBRARY_RENAMES

-MacroDECLARE_LIBRARY_RENAMESThis macro, if defined, should expand to a piece of C code that will get expanded when compiling functions for libgcc.a.
+  This macro, if defined, should expand to a piece of C code that will get expanded when compiling functions for libgcc.a.
 It can be used to provide alternate names for GCC's internal library functions if there are ABI-mandated names that the compiler should provide.

 .. index:: set_optab_libfunc

 .. index:: init_one_libfunc

-.. function:: void TARGET_INIT_LIBFUNCS(void )
+.. function:: void TARGET_INIT_LIBFUNCS (void)

   This hook should declare additional library routines or rename existing ones, using the functions ``set_optab_libfunc`` and